 Formed by a huge volcanic eruption more than three and a half thousand years ago, Santorini’s striking landscape is world-famous.
-With multi-colored beaches, some of the most beautiful sunsets in Greece and pretty clifftop villages perched hundreds of feet above the Aegean Sea, Santorini is for many people heaven on earth.
+With multi-coloured beaches, some of the most beautiful sunsets in Greece and pretty clifftop villages perched hundreds of feet above the Aegean Sea, Santorini is heaven on earth.

 How to get to Santorini?